SaifAqel/Boiler_Model/Thesis/chapters/05_heat.md

 ### Economizer {#sec-gas-eco}

-The economizer `economiser` stage reverses the roles: gas flows outside the tubes in crossflow, while water flows inside.
-The gas-side convection is then modelled as external crossflow over a tube bank.
+The economizer `economiser` stage reverses the roles: gas flows outside the tubes in cross flow, while water flows inside.
+The gas side convection is then modelled as external cross flow over a tube bank.

 Key geometry quantities (from `GeometryBuilder` for the economizer):

 - Tube outer diameter: $D = D_o$
-- Gas-side crossflow area: $A_\text{bulk} = A_\text{hot,flow}$
+- Gas side cross flow area: $A_\text{bulk} = A_\text{hot,flow}$

 - Optional maximum/mean velocity factor: